stoneatom/stonedb/Docs/06-performance-tuning/04-database-tuning/sql-tuning.md

 +--------+------------+-----------+-----+-------+---------+
 10 rows in set (0.13 sec)
 ```
-## Table joins
+# Table joins
-### Nested loop joins
+## Nested loop joins
 The execution process is as follows:

 1. The optimizer determines which table (table T1 or T2) is the driving table and which is the driven table based on certain rules.
 The driving table is used for the outer loop, and the driven table is used for the inner loop.
 In this example, the driving table is T1 and the driven table is T2.
 2. Access driving table T1 based on the predicate condition specified in the SQL statement and record the result set as 1.
 3. Traverse result set 1 and driven table T2: Read the records in result set 1 one by one.
 After reading each record, use the record to traverse driven table T2, checking whether a matching record exists in T2 based on the join condition.

 If the join fields are indexed, use indexes to obtain rows that match the condition.
 For example, T1 has 100 rows and T2 has 1000 rows.
 T2 will be run for 100 times, and each time one row is scanned.
-The total number of rows scanned during the whole process is 200 rows.<br />If the fields that are joined are not indexed, the full table is scanned to obtain rows that match the condition.
+The total number of rows scanned during the whole process is 200 rows.

+If the fields that are joined are not indexed, the full table is scanned to obtain rows that match the condition.
 For example, T1 has 100 rows and T2 has 1000 rows.
 T2 will be run 100 times, and each time 1000 rows are scanned.
-The total number of rows scanned during the whole process is 100100.<br />Nested loop joins are suitable for join queries with small result sets.
+The total number of rows scanned during the whole process is 100100.

+Nested loop joins are suitable for join queries with small result sets.
-### Hash joins
+## Hash joins
 Suppose two tables A and B exist.
 Table A contains 100,000 records of data and table B contains 1,000,000 records of data.
 The range of IDs of table A is 1 to 100000 and that of table B is 1 to 1000000.
 The tables are joined based on IDs.

 SQL statement example: